LingyuLi-math/starter-academic/content/en/post/HKU_National Day/index.md

 subtitle: Welcome 👋 Haixia Shang (Postdoc, HKUST) and Yijuan Wang (Ph.D.,CUHK).

 # Summary for listings and search engines
-summary: Welcome 👋 Haixia Shang (HKUST) and Yijuan Wang (CUHK)'s visiting on 1 OTC.
+summary: Welcome 👋 Haixia Shang (HKUST) and Yijuan Wang (CUHK)'s visiting on 1 Oct.
 2022.

 # Link this post with a project
 projects: []